AishwaryaK11/youtube-clone/README.md

 # 👯‍♀️YouTube Clone 👯‍♀️
 A front-end video-streaming web application that allows users to stream videos online.
-Consisting stunning video sections, custom categories, channel pages etc. It is build using ReactJS, MaterialUI, RapidAPI, and other dependencies.
+Consisting of stunning video sections, custom categories, channel pages etc. It is build using ReactJS, MaterialUI, RapidAPI, and other dependencies.

 ## 👩‍💻 What we did in this project?